kollinmurphy/dans-frappuccino-paradise/README.md

 1. Make sure you have `node` installed.
 2. Clone the repo, `cd` into it, and run `npm run init`.
 This will initialize a SQLite database with the proper schema and seed it with some initial data, including the users `dan`, `employee`, and `user`, each with the password `password123`.
+3. You can run the site in development mode using `npm run start`.

 ## Build Instructions